skrushna1704/LearnLoop/README.md

 - **AI Assistant:** Chatbot for help and suggestions
 - **Community:** Browse, connect, and learn
 - **Onboarding Guards:** Protect routes until email is verified and profile is complete
+- **Practice/Study Mode:**
+  - Practice DSA, JavaScript, React, and more
+  - Active Recall (type your answer before seeing the solution)
+  - Self-marking (track your own correctness)
+  - Flexible answer checking (fuzzy matching, not strict)
+  - Code execution for coding questions (with real output)
+  - Progress tracking and review

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, open an issue first to discuss what you'd like to change.